andrewthebold/Cracking-the-Egg/README.md

 ## Resources Used
 ### Unity Asset Store Items

-Note: All assets used are freely available.
+Note: All assets below are freely available.
+Any assets that are not listed were created in Blender.

 - [[M]Lowpoly Planets of Solar System by MeowingMammoth](https://www.assetstore.unity3d.com/en/#!/content/83818)
 - [3D LowPoly Danxia Landscape by TingLuke](https://www.assetstore.unity3d.com/en/#!/content/74333)